Access4all/a11y-checklist/en/wcag/4.1.2a-advanced-controls-widgets/README.md

 ### Standard HTML vs. JavaScript widgets

-Even though standard HTML offers many useful controls, some more sophisticated controls (JavaScript widgets), which are often required in current interactive websites, are missing: Examples include tabs ([✅ Tabs / tablists](/en/wcag/4.1.2a-advanced-controls-widgets/tabs-tablists)), accordions ([✅ TRANSLATION MISSING](/en/wcag/4.1.2a-advanced-controls-widgets/translation-missing)), dropdowns ([✅ Disclosure (pop-up elements)](/en/wcag/4.1.2a-advanced-controls-widgets/disclosure-pop-up-elements)), tooltips ([✅ QuickInfos / Toggletips](/en/wcag/4.1.2a-advanced-controls-widgets/quickinfos-toggletips)), etc.
+Even though standard HTML offers many useful controls, some more sophisticated controls (JavaScript widgets), which are often required in current interactive websites, are missing: Examples include tabs ([✅ Tabs / tablists](/en/wcag/4.1.2a-advanced-controls-widgets/tabs-tablists)), accordions ([✅ Accordions](/en/wcag/4.1.2a-advanced-controls-widgets/accordions)), dropdowns ([✅ Disclosure (pop-up elements)](/en/wcag/4.1.2a-advanced-controls-widgets/disclosure-pop-up-elements)), tooltips ([✅ QuickInfos / Toggletips](/en/wcag/4.1.2a-advanced-controls-widgets/quickinfos-toggletips)), etc.

 **Important:** We recommend using standard HTML elements whenever possible and resorting to JavaScript widgets only when HTML does not offer the required functionality.
 Accordingly, a `<button>` is preferable to a `<div role="button">`, and the same applies to a `<select>` instead of a JavaScript dropdown.